mukamisha/News/README.md

     * PYTHON.

 ## BDD
-    * open this  application you will see sources of information , .
+    * open this  application in your browser, will see sources of information.  * *click on the link on the source of information you want to know more about,